Context

 To that end:

-• create a single .Rmd file named p8105_hw2_YOURUNI.Rmd that renders to github_document
+• create a single .Rmd file named p8105_hw3_YOURUNI.Rmd that renders to github_document

-• create a subdirectory to store the local data files used in Problems 1 and 2, and use relative paths to access these data files
+• create a subdirectory to store any local data files, and use relative paths to access these data files

 • submit a link to your repo via Courseworks